jina-ai/finetuner/docs/concepts/hyperparameters.md

 ```

 ## Loss Functions and Miners
-The loss function determines the training objective.
+A loss function measures how far a model's output is from the correct values.
-The type of loss function which is most suitable for your task depends heavily on the task your training for.
+The loss function most suitable for your task depends heavily on the task you're training for.
 The `miner` parameter is used to specify the method used to construct batches.
 Loss functions can have different requirements for the contents of each batch,
 so the available miners can depend on the loss function used.